 Holding drunk drivers responsible for punitive damages just makes sense from a public policy standpoint.
 Is holding drunken drivers liable for punitive damages consistent with Maryland’s public policy on punitive damages?

 In Zenobia v.
 Owens-Illinois, the court set out Maryland public policy governing the policy behind awards for punitive damages both for intentional and unintentional torts.
-The Court of Appeals in Zenobia found that punitive damages may only be awarded in cases where the defendant’s conduct is proved to having an intend described as “actual malice.”
+The Court of Appeals in Zenobia found that punitive damages may only be awarded in cases where the defendant’s conduct is proved to having an intent described as “actual malice.”
 What is actual malice?
 It means that you had an evil motive, intent to injure, ill will, or fraud.

 States That Allow Punitive Damages Against Drunk Drivers